Becoming Texas

 This one-of-a-kind journey through more than 16,000 years of Texas history documents the rise and fall of nations up to Mexican Independence in 1821.

-• Learn about the men and women who established vast trade networks across the Americas.
-View weapons, jewelry, tools, and imagery representing the diversity of early American Indian civilizations who cultivated the lands in what we now call Texas.
+- Learn about the men and women who established vast trade networks across the Americas.
+View weapons, jewelry, tools, and imagery representing the diversity of early Indigenous civilizations who cultivated the lands in what we now call Texas.

-• Understand European ambitions to colonize North America by exploring early European maps of North America, weapons, heavy Spanish leather armor, and gold from a 1554 sunken treasure fleet that never returned to Spain.
+- Understand European ambitions to colonize North America by exploring early European maps of North America, weapons, armor, and gold from a 1554 sunken treasure fleet that never returned to Spain.

-• See what life was like beyond the frontier in Spanish Catholic missions, military forts, and settlements.
-Examine rare mission gates, delicately crafted statues, religious icons, paintings, household items, and personal and official letters that tell the trials, hopes, and dreams of the people of New Spain.
+- See what life was like beyond the frontier in Spanish Catholic missions, military forts, and settlements.
+Examine rare artifacts and documents that tell of the trials, hopes, and dreams of the people of New Spain.

-• Touch replica objects and reveal the innovative uses of natural resources by American Indian peoples.
-Place yourself in the middle of cultural interactions that occurred between nations and tribes through interactive touch screens.
+- Touch replica objects and reveal the innovative uses of natural resources by Native American peoples.
+A large graphic element places you in the middle of cultural interactions that occurred between Nations and Tribes.

-• Learn how American Indian artists are passing on their cultures' traditions to future generations through films, stories, and artifacts made exclusively for Bullock Museum visitors to experience.
+- Learn how Native American artists are passing on their cultures' traditions to future generations through films, stories, and artifacts made exclusively for Bullock Museum visitors to experience.

-• Witness how global politics influenced the growth of early Texas in its earliest days through original treaties, documents, and artifacts.
+- Witness how global politics influenced the growth of Texas in its earliest days through original maps, documents, and artifacts.

 Major support for Becoming Texas provided by Bobbie Nau, John L. Nau III, the Joan and Herb Kelleher Charitable Foundation, the Mays Family Foundation, the Albert and Ethel Herzstein Charitable Foundation, Joan and Bruce Blakemore, H-E-B, the Dan L Duncan Foundation, the Houston Endowment, the National Endowment for the Humanities, the Ed Rachal Foundation, the Stedman West Foundation, the West Endowment, and the Woody and Gayle Hunt Family Foundation.